How to Get Into Private Equity in Russia, and What to Do Next

 Q: Well, I can see why Carlyle shut down its office.

 A: Yes.
 US and European firms in Russia really need a person who understands local business and political processes, and who can maintain good “government relations.”

 Q: Fair enough.
 Anything else to note?

-A: It’s also worth mentioning venture capital in Russia, since that has drawn a lot of attention over time.
+A: It’s also worth mentioning venture capital careers in Russia, since they have drawn a lot of attention over time.

 On the venture capital side, the most well-known firm is Digital Sky Technologies or “DST Global” (Yuri Milner and Alisher Usmanov), with investments in Facebook, Alibaba, Zynga, Groupon, Xiaomi, and various Russian social networks.

 They took a very interesting approach by going after companies that were too big for traditional VC or growth equity funds, but too small for traditional PE funds – and it happened at a time when companies wanted to delay going public for much longer than in previous decades.

 There are other VC / growth equity-type firms here as well, such as the state-owned Rusnano.
 It aims to co-invest in ventures that will be useful for the Russian economy and society.

 Other examples of VC and growth equity firms include ABRT, E.Ventures, and Runa Capital, which are all investing in software, internet, and e-commerce ventures in Russia.

 Another example is Buran Venture Capital, which is smaller and newer but has focused on e-commerce, mobile, and new media.